YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 **Cosmos Native NFT \<=\> CW-721 Assets**

  This conversion supports the interchange between Cosmos native NFTs and CW-721 assets, which are NFTs on the CosmWasm platform.
-This conversion expands the range of NFTs available to users within the Cosmos ecosystem.
+This conversion expands the range of NFTs available to users within the Cosmos Ecosystem.

 **ERC-721 Assets \<=\> CW-721 Assets**